roadwarriorslive/Pipulate/README.rst

 And that's it.
 All Pipulate does is pull down the rectangular cell-range you define and plop it into df.
 What you do with the Pandas DataFrame (df) is up to you.
-I'll load the examples directory with ideas, but this is very open-ended designed to make automation of traditional tedious tasks in SEO much simpler.
+I'll load the examples directory with ideas, but this is very open-ended, designed to make automation of traditional tedious tasks in SEO much simpler.
 Once you're happy with your script, you can copy/paste it into a .py file and schedule it with a standard Linux scheduler, which is another part of this